NeiloErnesto89/carbonprint/README.md

 ### *Title: **[Tracking your Carbon Footprint: A Python (Django) Sustainability Application](https://github.com/NeiloErnesto89/carbonprint)** - an carbon footprint tracker website and community*

-*ATU DONEGAL - CSD Final Report Project - Django Framework Python Artefact*
+*ATU DONEGAL - CSD Final Report Project - Django Framework Python Artefact - Neil XXXX L0017XXXX *

 This is a site aimed at people interested in being more ecofriendly who want to have a personalised experience and track their own carbon emissions.